PabloTorresP/Evently-/README.md

 # EVENTLY-
-We are a group of students at IE University who are creating some algorithms that help you filter through the events in a .csv and give you recommendations.
+We are a group of students at IE University who are creating some algorithms that help you filter through the events in a .csv and give you recommendations.Evently is a concert recommendation system implemented in Python.
+It allows its users to search for concerts based on various criteria such as artist name, date, genre, and price.
+Additionally, it provides a recommendation feature that suggests concerts based on user preferences.

 #  **Dataset**
 The dataset presents relevant information about 52 concerts in Madrid, making it a valuable resource for individuals seeking for a concert based on their interests and taste.The data set contains various concerts in genres such as Pop, Techno, Rock, R&B, Flamenco, Trap, Reggaeton, Urbano, Jazz, Blues, and Rap, including Alternative.
 It encompasses various variables, including: